 The Ghar Parau Foundation

 The Ghar Parau Foundation is a 100% voluntary-based charity that manages an investment fund to provide grant aid to assist British caving expeditions to all parts of the world.
 The fund focuses on those expeditions which include an element of innovative exploration or scientific study.
-We are also particularly keen to encourage young cavers into expedition caving (as well as sport caving) to maintain an active caving community in years to come.
+We are also particularly keen to encourage young cavers into expedition caving to maintain an active caving community in years to come.

-The Ghar Parau Foundation, a sub-charity of the British Cave Research Association, works by investing the capital within the fund and distributing the interest in the form of grants to caving expeditions who apply and fit the foundations criteria.
+The Ghar Parau Foundation is now an independent charity.
+It has a capital fund that is invested and the accrued interest is distributed in the form of grants to caving expeditions who apply and fit the foundation’s criteria.